 Most people find it hard to pay upfront for the cost of a new residential or commercial project.
 Hence, the process of getting a home construction loan usually begins with a lender, such as a local credit union or regional bank.

-However, keep in mind that unlike a traditional loans, construction loans in Colorado are more difficult to secure because you are requesting to borrow funds for a new home that does not exist yet.
+However, keep in mind that unlike a traditional loans, construction loans are more difficult to secure because you are requesting to borrow funds for a new home that does not exist yet.

 Home construction loans, in particular for large or costly building projects, often require extensive vetting and pre-planning.
 This increases your chances of securing the funds you require.
 In most cases, you will have to fulfill all of the following requirements to assure your prospective lender that you have your ducks in a row before the construction commences.

 There are various factors that your lender will consider when deciding your application for a home construction loan.
 The first, and perhaps the most important, is your ability to repay the loan.
 Money is disbursed during the construction phase in “draws,” which are mainly based on the stage of project completion at specific intervals.

 In many cases, borrowers are required to set aside a specific sum of money known as an interest reserve.
 Borrowers make monthly payments from this account until the construction project is complete.

 As a borrower, you will need to show that you would be able to pay off the loan once the lender disburses the full amount.
 Your lender will like to see proof of income as well as the amount of any other outstanding debt.

 To get a lender, such as a bank, to fund your new home building project, you have to hire a reputable, experienced and licensed builder along with suitable documentation to prove it.
 Therefore, unless you plan to build the house without a professional and reputable builder (which may require another type of loan), you will have to furnish a list of your prospective builder’s projects, both past and present.